stanfordpeng/go-test-coverpkg/README.md

 ```

 ### Case 4
-comment log package in math, 1/3 functions are tested in math
+If we comment the Log function in math.TestAdd and keep `-coverpkg=./...`, 1/3 functions are tested in math as now function `Log` is not tested anymore.

 ```
 go test -coverpkg=./...  ./...  -coverprofile=cover.out